nldanne/foundation-exam-practice-1/README.md

 If the file is not found, it should write the following to the console: `File not found: `*`filename`*

 [The file can be found here.](./lyrics.txt)

+### Christmas cookies yumyum

+Your task is to create a program where Santa gets to eat cookies made by kids he is visiting during Chritmas Eve.

+The program should have a `Santa`, a `Kid`s, `Cookie`s, `GingerBread`, `SnickerDoodle`, and `ChocoChip`classes.

+Create a parent class where it's necessary for them.

+#### Cookie

+- A cookie has a `type` and `bakingTime`
+  - there are three types of Christmas cookies: `GingerBread`, `SnickerDoodle`, and `ChocoChip`
+  - the baking time for the gingerbread cookies is *3* hours
+  - the baking time for the snickerdoodle cookies is *1* hours
+  - the baking time for the chocochip cookies is *2* hours

+#### Kid

+- A kid has a `name`, `age`, `mood`, `freeTime` and `cookieAmount`
+  - a kid is either happy or sad

+- New kids can be created by providing the `name`, `age`.
+  Every kid is **happy**,has **4** hours to do whatever they want, and **0**  cookies by default.

+- It has a `bakeCookies` method that takes a `cookieType` as a paramater and makes the Kid bake the sepcified type of cookies of course.
+  - a kid will make cookies if he is *happy* and has enough *freeTime* to bake them
+  - if the baking went successfully, the method should update the number of cookies by 12
+  - otherwise, it should remain 0

+- It has a `play` method that takes away *2 hours* from a kid's free time.

+- It has an `introduce` method which returns an information about the kid.
+  For example:

+  - `My name is Bob, I am 10 years old.
+I made 12 cookies for Santa!`
+  - `My name is Alice, I am 12 years old.
+I don't have cookies for Santa.`

+#### Santa
+- A santa has a `name`, `age`, `cookieAmount`, `cookieLimit`, and a `listOfKids`
+-
+- New santa can be created by providing the `name`, `age`.
+  - our santa is on a diet, so his intake of cookies can't be more than 50.